-Therefore with the above functions, you can execute complex logic to interact with users or devices based on a triggering condition.
-When an Action is triggered, any configured System Action on the triggering Action will be executed on the target Action (which may or may not be the same triggering Action).
+Therefore with the above functions, you can execute logic to interact with users or devices based on a triggering condition.
+When a Rule is triggered, any configured System Action on the triggering Rule will be executed on the target Rule (which may the same or completely different triggering Rule).

 System Action functions

 There are four System Actions as listed below.
 For reference understanding Disarm/Rearm, see this article.